 - when the function call utilises the

-Occasionally it is okay to not use them, such instances where it beneficial not use parenthesis are:
+Occasionally it is okay to not use them, such as when:

-- when the function call utilises a single inline callback, which is the last argument, e.g.
+- the function call utilises a single inline callback which is the last argument:

 path.exists __filename, (exists) ->

-Bevry now uses ES6 for all its projects.
-CoffeeScript is still used for the DocPad projects.
+Bevry has standardized on ES6 for all its projects, though CoffeeScript is still used for the DocPad projects.
 In good time, DocPad will also migrate from CoffeeScript to ES6, with modules first, plugins second, and core third.

-The biggest complaint we here about the use of CoffeeScript is it reduces contributors.
+The biggest complaint we hear about the use of CoffeeScript is it reduces contributors.
 We feel this is an artificial complaint, here's why.

-- Unix Philsophy: Rule of Generation: Developers should avoid writing code by hand and instead write abstract high-level programs that generate code.
-This rule aims to reduce humans errors and save time
+- Unix Philosophy: Rule of Generation: Developers should avoid writing code by hand and instead write abstract high-level programs that generate code.
+This rule aims to reduce human error and save time.

 Bevry abides by semantic versioning principles, that is to say: